 \subsection{Related work}

-\paragraph{Random features kernel and random neural networks.} Random features methods were first proposed to relieve the computational and storage burden of kernel methods in large-scale problems when the number of training samples $n$ is large \citep{scholkopf2018kernel,rahimi2008random,liu2020random}.
-For instance, Random Fourier Features are used to approximate the popular Gaussian kernel, when the number of random features $m$ is sufficiently large \citep{rahimi2008random}.
-Since (deep) modern neural networks are routinely trained with random initialization, random features method is also considered a stylish model to analyze neural networks \citep{neal1996priors, williams1997computing, novak2018bayesian,matthews2018gaussian,lee2017deep,garriga2018deep,louart2018random}.
-In particular, by focusing on the regime of large $n,m$, the analysis of random features models led to the so-called \emph{double descent} theory \citep{advani2020high,mei2019generalization, liao2020random} for neural nets.
+\paragraph{Random features kernel and random neural networks.} Random features methods were first proposed to relieve the computational and storage burden of kernel methods in large-scale problems when the number of training samples $n$ is large \citep{scholkopf2018kernel,rahimi2008random,liu2021random}.
+For instance, Random Fourier Features can be used to approximate the popular Gaussian kernel, when the number of random features $m$ is sufficiently large \citep{rahimi2008random}.
+Since (deep) modern neural networks are routinely trained with random initialization, random features method is also considered a stylish model to analyze neural networks \citep{neal1996priors, williams1997computing,novak2018bayesian,matthews2018gaussian,lee2017deep,louart2018random}.
+In particular, by focusing on the large $n,m$ regime, the analysis of such models led to the so-called \emph{double descent} theory \citep{advani2020high,mei2019generalization, liao2020random} for neural nets.